Independent Drivers Guild Driver stands in front of banner

 Pilsen Housing Cooperative (PIHCO)

-Pilsen Housing Cooperative (PIHCO) – started by Latino artists and families in Chicago’s Pilsen neighborhood – helps owner families secure affordable homes, earn equity and build wealth, build leadership skills, increase democratic participation in civic life, and take a pragmatic stand against displacement.
+Pilsen Housing Cooperative (PIHCO) – started by artists and families in Chicago’s Pilsen neighborhood – helps owner families secure affordable homes, earn equity and build wealth, and build leadership skills.
 To support its expansion, PIHCO is acquiring a third property, a “generator building” that will help make the co-op’s ongoing growth sustainable.
 By buying the building via donations rather than debt, PIHCO can then use the building to help fund subsequent acquisitions and supplement capital improvements across its portfolio.

 A street vendor sells food